10 Ways to Ensure Your Hubpages Article Gets Featured

 6. Meet the Word Count

-If your hub is less than 700 words, the chances of it becoming featured are lower (an exception to this is poetry).
+If your article is less than 700 words, the chances of it becoming featured are lower (an exception to this is poetry).
 Make sure you hit the word count by writing at least 700 words.
 You can keep an eye on this on the right side of the page as you're editing your hub.

 Blocks of text are easily separated with stunning photographs and relevant images.
 Use these to supplement and add to your hub.
 For example, if you're writing about animals, include professional shots of the creatures you mention in your writing.
 A little more on images:

 - Don't have too many links to the same source.
-Your Hub might be flagged as Overly Promotional.
+Your article might be flagged as Overly Promotional.

 - Make sure they are high-quality images.
 No one wants to see low-resolution or amateur pictures.

 8. Add a Poll, a Video, or a Quiz

 Use the Supplementary Capsules box to add exciting features to your Hub.
 Polls encourage readers to share their opinion, videos add to what you have written, and if you're writing about travel destinations, maps are a great way to introduce the location to your readers.
 Take advantage of these great HubPages features.